All Areas are Open to Indoor Visitation

 Bethesda addresses novel coronavirus (COVID-19)

-The health of our residents, tenants and team members is our top priority.
-We appreciate the trust and support they, their families and the community have placed in Bethesda.
-We are following strict infection control procedures to help reduce and prevent the spread of coronavirus (COVID-19).
+The health of our residents, tenants, and team members is our top priority.
+We appreciate the trust and support they, their families, and the community have placed in Bethesda.
+We follow strict infection control procedures to help reduce and prevent the spread of coronavirus (COVID-19).

 COVID-19 contact information